Jump to HeaderJump to Main ContentJump to Footer

 Students applying for direct admission into the nursing program are encouraged to complete the Integrative Studies requirements in the Arts and Humanities (IAH).
 However, these are not prerequisite courses for admission.

 Students meeting the prerequisite course requirements should submit a supplemental application to the College of Nursing after applying to MSU.
 The College of Nursing reviews the supplemental application on a rolling basis and admits students for summer, fall and spring admission.
-For more information on admission to the BSN for registered nurses program, visit theCollege of Nursing website.
+Visit the College of Nursing website for more information on admission to the online nursing program.

 To be considered for admission into the School of Packaging, students must have an overall 3.0 GPA, with a minimum 2.0 in all prerequisite course work listed below.
 Students with 56 or more transferable credits must have equivalent course work completed in these prerequisite courses: